 Yasmine ElMeleegy (1991) is a multidisciplinary artist whose work traverses a range of media, including sculpture, video, and multimedia installation.
-Her work is concerned with materiality and objecthood, and she uses objects as a starting point for large social and political examinations.
-Often beginning with intimate, domestic spaces and the narratives they produce, ElMeleegy bridges the private sphere and the public sphere with her methods of inquiry.
+Often engaging with found objects and sculpture in her research-based practice, she creates installations and participatory events to instantiate counter narratives to receive histories in site-specific contexts.
+Memory and Repair permeate ElMeleegy's work as she navigates the private sphere and the public sphere with her methods of inquiry.
 Indeed, she uses domesticity as a touchstone for further explorations into broader contexts including the history of architecture, the choreography of infrastructure, and the cycle of renovation and repair.
-In her most recent bodies of work, she has explored processes of construction and repair in the context of everyday household objects and infrastructure and renovation in the context of public and private spaces.

 Upon completing her BFA in painting at the Faculty of Fine Arts in Cairo in 2013, El Meleegy studied multimedia at the Ecole Supérieure des Beaux Arts de Nimes in France and was part of the 2016 MASS independent study program for Contemporary Arts in Alexandria.